Firing My First Bot

 The reason I fired my first bots was simple: they were entry-level, “hired” to fill jobs way above their pay grade.
 The software companies behind them were basically using clients as free training grounds.
 (Companies have always done this with humans too, so the concept is nothing new!)

-By firing bots, I saved one client $30,000 a year in contracted software services they didn't need.
+By firing the bot, I saved the client $30,000 a year in contracted software services they didn't need.

 I’ve accepted that I’m not cut out for the classic corporate manager gig.
 My skill set isn’t handling a complex human resource workload.
-Turns out, I’m better at managing “artificial” staff, which for now means working with product developers to teach chatbots what the hell a personal appointment even is.
+Turns out, I’m better at managing “artificial” staff, which for now means working with product developers to teach chatbots the contextual nuances needed to talk with a potential customer who may have just left a personal doctor’s appointment.

 Equal Opportunity Bot Policy: Vermillion Design is committed to fair treatment of all bots, regardless of coding language, platform, or version number.
 We do not discriminate based on operating system, service provider, a bot’s background or where it was trained.
 All bots are given equal opportunity to annoy, misfire, or genuinely assist in customer engagement moments.